 Among the speakers will be Dr Dan Reardon, a Cardiff Medical School graduate and CEO of global health company Fitness Genes.
 The company analyses a client’s DNA and lifestyle data to produce a genetically tailored workout and dietary plan to help them get fitter.

 Dr Reardon, based in California, said: “The big question for healthcare practitioners worldwide is: can wearable technology change long-term behaviours, motivate patients, and help us all lead healthier lives?
 And, if so, how can healthcare practitioners establish frameworks and networks that support the use of wearables in the management of individual patients’ welfare?”

 The free half-day event (lunch included) is open to healthcare practitioners, wearables specialists and academics.
 It takes place between 10:00 and 15:00 on 20 September.
-To read more, register and book a place, click here.
+View the event page to read more, register and book a place.